-With the proceeds from the sale of COPIKTRA, Verastem Oncology expects that it will have a cash runway until at least 2024 to deliver on the current programs for VS-6766 and defactinib, including clinical and regulatory milestones and development in LGSOC and KRAS mutant NSCLC.
-Verastem Oncology expects its 2021 annual operating expenses to be approximately \$50 million.
+With the proceeds and expected milestones and royalties from the sale of COPIKTRA, Verastem Oncology expects that it will have a cash runway until at least 2024 to deliver on the current programs for VS-6766 and defactinib, including expenditures and development in LGSOC and KRAS mutant NSCLC.
+Verastem Oncology expects its 2021 annual operating expenses to be approximately \$55-60 million.